Arcade Processes for Informed Martingale Interpolation: Introduction

-Section 2 is concerned with the development of {\it arcade processes} (AP).
-Defined as a functional of a given stochastic process called the driver, APs are sample-continuous stochastic processes that interpolate between zeros on the whole probability space, i.e., omega by omega.
-To execute the interpolation, they rely on deterministic functions called interpolating coefficients.
+\item We establish the connection between filtered arcade martingales and stochastic filtering problems, for which an explicit solution can be found in the case that the underlying randomised arcade process is conditionally Markov with respect to its natural filtration. \item The almost-sure construction method of the interpolating filtered arcade martingales allows for a level of flexibility to search for the optimal martingale coupling of the random variables in-between which the filtered arcade martingale interpolates.
+This property of FAMs' leads to the investigation of filtered arcade martingales in the context of martingale optimal transport which we discuss at the end of this paper in the outlook pointing to separate, ongoing research. \end{enumerate} Following this introduction, in Section 2, we begin with constructing the {\it arcade processes} (AP).
+Defined as a functional of a given stochastic process, called the driver, APs are sample-continuous stochastic processes that interpolate between zeros on the whole probability space, i.e., omega by omega.
+To achieve the interpolation, APs rely on deterministic functions, the interpolating coefficients.
 APs may be viewed as multi-period anticipative stochastic bridges.
-We study their properties and focus on Gaussian APs, which play an important role in the definition of FAMs.
-Starting from a Gauss-Markov driver, we show that it is always possible to construct a Markovian AP by utilizing the covariance structure of the driver.
+We study their properties and focus on Gaussian APs, which play an important role in the construction of FAMs.
+Starting from a Gauss-Markov driver, we show that it is always possible to construct a Markovian AP by utilising the covariance structure of the driver.
 The resulting AP from this procedure is called a standard AP.
 This process is not unique, since one can construct infinitely many Markovian APs that are driven by the same Gauss-Markov process.

-Section 3 treats the additive randomization of APs, that is, an AP added to a stochastic process that interpolates deterministically between the given random variables.
-We term such processes {\it randomized arcade processes} (RAPs), which can be thought of as a sum of a signal function and a noise process.
-By construction, a RAP can match any random variables on the whole probability space at any given time, i.e, it is a stochastic interpolator between target random variables in the strong sense.
-The notion of the Markov property does not suit RAPs in general, since their natural filtration contains the $\sigma$-algebras generated by each previously matched target random variable.
-For this reason, we introduce a weaker notion, the nearly-Markov property, and show under which conditions a RAP is nearly-Markov.
+Section 3 treats an additive randomisation of APs, that is, an AP added to a stochastic process that interpolates deterministically between the given random variables.
+The randomised arcade processes (RAPs) can be thought of as a sum of a signal function and a noise process.
+By construction, a RAP can match any random variables on the whole probability space at an arbitrary sequence of fixed times, i.e, it is a stochastic interpolator between target random variables in the strong sense.
+The notion of the Markov property does not suit RAPs in general, since their natural filtration contains the $\sigma$-algebras generated by each previously matched target random variables.
+For this reason, we introduce a weaker notion, the conditionally-Markov property, and go on to show under which conditions a RAP is conditionally Markov.